-During the decade following the error, several conscientious church musicians in the United States petitioned for this mistake to be set aright, as the potentential for confusion was enormous (Christoph Tietze's voice being especially notable).
-An attempt at correction8 was finally made in 2007, but certain members of the Committee on Divine Worship blocked it, expressing concern about asking Rome to approve a revision to an adaptation already approved.9
+During the decade following the error, several conscientious church musicians in the United States petitioned for this mistake to be set aright, as the potentential for confusion was enormous, the voice of Christoph Tietze being, perhaps, especially notable.
+An attempt was finally made in 2007, but Bishop Donald Trautman blocked it, expressing concern about asking Rome to approve a revision to an adaptation already approved.